syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/README.md

     # libdbi
     libmaxminddb \
     libnet \
+    libpaho-mqtt \
     librdkafka \
     mongo-c-driver \
     python3 \
     rabbitmq-c \
     riemann-client
     # Optional development modules
-    # cmake - Optional, a better replacement of autotools making system
     # criterion - Optional, needed for unit testing
-    # gcc@11 - Optional, clang now should compile all modules nicely
+    # gcc@11 - Optional, clang now should compile all modules nicely and it is the oficially supported compiler on macOS
 ```

 > **Note:**